adaptive-innovations/aii-workshop-sessions/001.01 - Introduction to Programming/001.08 - Session 08/Session 08.md

 Include a variable for the number of minions he has in his army.
 Every new villain always starts out with 101 minions.
 Create a function that adds to the current number of minions at his disposal.
+Update the Villains' callsign variable after his/her class instance has already been initialized.